When it comes to geodes, there are many beautiful geode types you can get access to.

 What you'll note with Uruguayan ones is the cluster points are a lot smaller, and the purple is a lot deeper.

 The thing that distinguishes these geode types is the Amethyst.
-The deep purple amethyst you see within the beautiful cave structure, plus an agate band around the outside.
+The deep purple you see within the beautiful cave structure, plus an agate band around the outside.
 And often the surrounding agate is beautifully polished.

-If you ever get a chance to go to the Tucson Gem & Mineral Expo, you will see some of the most impressive amethyst geode caves in the world.
+If you ever get a chance to go to the Tucson Gem & Mineral Expo, you will see some of the most impressive geode caves in the world.
 Not only that, but you will see the largest geode caves there too.

 One fascinating and slightly rare type of geode is the amethyst geode pairs.